echeran/smile-of-murugan/webbook/chapter19.md

 > He moved away from her and there he stood, afraid that she would follow and hold his shoulders. \
 > Indu stood facing the wall, with the light of the lantern falling fully on her.
 She was not looking at the wall.
 She was not looking at anything.
 Her nose was shiny, the skin sagged beneath her eyes.
 She was standing there as if she was some dead body that had been stood up.
 Even on the face there was a deadly pallor, as if life and blood had been drained.
 She was like ashes. \
 > For minutes the corpse-like apparition stood there, unmoving.
 Then she knotted up her hair, and raised a finger to scratch her cheek and lip.
 With the look of utter blankness she crawled from one place to another, picked up the lantern, set it down by a pillar, and sitting beside another pillar, she buried her face between her knees. \
 > Appu glanced at the door, and then went quickly up to her; she heard his footsteps and raised her head, but he did not look at her.
-He laid himself flat on the ground in front of her, in a full-stretch *namaskāram.* Then he rose and walked into the *pāțacālai.* He spread his towel on the floor and laid down. \
+He laid himself flat on the ground in front of her, in a full-stretch *namaskāram.* Then he rose and walked into the *pāṭacālai.* He spread his towel on the floor and laid down. \
 > He was listening to suppressed sobs and moans and snivellings. \
 > A gecko clucked from the darkness: kik-kik-kik. \
 > He closed his eyes and could see, in the shadows, the face of his mother."